geaaru/luet-portage-converter/README.md

-# luet-portage-converter
+# anise-portage-converter

 Portage/Overlay converter for Luet specs.
+Old name `luet-portage-converter`.

 ```
-$ luet portage-converter -- --help
+$ anise portage-converter -- --help
-Copyright (c) 2020-2021 - Daniele Rondina
+Copyright (c) 2020-2023 - Daniele Rondina

 Portage/Overlay converter for Luet specs.

 Usage:
-  luet-portage-converter -- [flags]
+  anise-portage-converter -- [flags]

 Flags:
       --backend string               Select backend resolver: qdepends|reposcan. (default "reposcan")
-  -h, --help                         help for luet-portage-converter
+  -h, --help                         help for anise-portage-converter
       --ignore-missing-deps          Ignore missing deps on resolver.
       --override                     Override existing specs if already present.
       --reposcan-files stringArray   Append additional reposcan files.
 Only for reposcan backend.
       --rules string                 Rules file.
       --to string                    Targer tree where bump new specs.
   -t, --tree stringArray             Path of the tree to use.
-  -v, --version                      version for luet-portage-converter
+  -v, --version                      version for anise-portage-converter

 ```

-`luet-portage-converter` at the moment has two different backend to generate luet specs:
+`anise-portage-converter` at the moment has two different backend to generate anise specs:

   * `qdepends`: based on Gentoo qdepends tool.
-This backend requires that the packages must be installed on the system where is executed luet-portage-converter.
+This backend requires that the packages must be installed on the system where is executed anise-portage-converter.
 It doesn't work well with overlays.
      This backend will be soon set as *deprecated*.

   * `reposcan`: based on Funtoo `reposcan` generated files.
 It uses the JSON files generated and doesn't require that the packages must be installed :champagne: and it support Gentoo Overlay and Funtoo Kits.